Kid-Focused Help For Good Dads

 Whether you’re facing custody case inside a divorce or one that stands on its own, you’ll walk a similar journey.
 Here’s a simple outline of a KidFirst custody case:

-- KidFirst Custody Strategy Session: Every prospective client receives a free Strategy Session with the firm.
-These are more than just free consultations.
+- KidFirst Custody Strategy Session: Every new client receives a Strategy Session with the firm.
+These are more than just meet and greets with your attorney.
 You’ll walk out with a plan, a look into potential responses from the other side and the best answers, and a budget.
-Get the information to make good choices.
-Schedule a Strategy Session by visiting us here.
+You’ll get the information needed to make good choices.

 - New Client Welcome: All new clients will receive in-depth instruction from the firm on what to expect as your case moves forward.
 We will educate you on the issues you’ll face, the decisions you’ll need to make, and roadblocks to look out for.
 We’ll also help you identify which issues are best solved through the law and which require specialized expertise outside the firm.
 We’ll connect you with qualified providers to help you on this journey.